Honoré Joseph Antoine Ganteaume: Napoleonic Wars and death

-ferry supplies to Corfu, then blockaded by the Royal Navy.
-He departed Toulon in early February, successfully escorted his convoy into Corfu harbour, and returned to Toulon in April.
-In February on the following year, he authorised the frigates Pénélope and Pauline to chase HMS Proserpine, yielding the action of 27 February 1809 in which Proserpine was captured and brought to Toulon.

-In June 1808, Ganteaume was appointed General Inspector of the Coasts of the Ocean.
-From 1809 to 1810, Ganteaume was appointed to command the fleet in Toulon, but attacks of gout kept him increasingly away from the sea.
-In 1810, he joined the Council of the Admiralty.
-On 1 August 1811, Napoléon appointed Ganteaume to command the battalion of the Marins de la Garde in the Imperial Guard as a colonel.
-In 1813, he defended Toulon.
+escorting a supply convoy to Corfu, then under a British naval blockade.
+He departed Toulon in early February and successfully escorted the convoy to Corfu before returning to Toulon in April.
+In June 1808, Ganteaume was appointed General Inspector of the Ocean Coasts.
+In February 1809, he authorised the frigates Pénélope and Pauline to chase HMS Proserpine, resulting in the action of 27 February 1809 in which Proserpine was captured and brought to Toulon.
+From 1809 to 1810, Ganteaume served as the Toulon's fleet commander, but gout kept him from his carrying out his duties.
+In 1810, he joined the Council of the Admiralty, and on 1 August 1811 Napoleon appointed Ganteaume as the colonel of the Sailors of the Imperial Guard.

-In 1814, at the first Bourbon Restoration, Ganteaume supported the Acte de déchéance de l'Empereur, and in consequence did not return to command during the Hundred Days; immediately after the Battle of Waterloo, he ordered the Royalist white flag hoisted in Toulon; this act got him almost killed.

-Restored to power again, Louis XVIII made Ganteaume a Peer of France in recognition for his support.
-In December 1815, he was promoted to Commander in the Order of Saint Louis, and appointed General Inspector of the Classes.
-In his capacity of Peer of France, Ganteaume took part in the trial of Marshal Ney, and voted for his execution.

-Ganteaume died at his property of Pauline, near Aubagne, on 28 September 1818.
-The Boulevard Amiral Ganteaume in Aubagne is named after him.
+In 1814, during the Bourbon Restoration in France, Ganteaume supported the Acte de déchéance de l'Empereur, which deposed Napoleon.
+As a result, he did not return to active duty when Napoleon returned from exile and was briefly restored to power during the Hundred Days.
+Immediately after the Battle of Waterloo, Ganteaume ordered the Royalist white flag to be hoisted in Toulon, which nearly got him killed by Napoleon's supporters.
+Following his second return to power, Louis XVIII granted Ganteaume a peerage in recognition for his loyalty.
+In December 1815, he was promoted to Commander of the Order of Saint Louis, and appointed General Inspector of the Classes.
+In his capacity as a peer, Ganteaume took part in the trial of Michel Ney, and voted for his execution.
+Ganteaume died at his estate, located near Aubagne, on 28 September 1818.
+The Boulevard Amiral Ganteaume in Aubagne is named after him, as is Gantheaume Point near Broome, Western Australia, which was named in 1801 by the explorer Nicolas Baudin.

-In 1801, the explorer Nicolas Baudin named Gantheaume Point, near Broome in Western Australia, after him.